jordanbell2357/how-to/hadoop-spark.md

-# Configuring and using Hadoop and Spark on Ubuntu (with Canada 2021 Census data)
+# Configuring and using Hadoop and Spark on Ubuntu 22.04 LTS (with Canada 2021 Census data)

 This tutorial works for Ubuntu 22.04 LTS both as VM (tested using VirtualBox) and using WSL2.

+I've made this because I haven't found a single guide that explains every step needed to configure and use Hadoop and Spark and actually use it for something meaningful like census data.

 ## Install and configure dependencies